XTrust-lab/api-doc/_index_overview/resource.md

   #### JavaScript SDK

-  This JavaScript SDK provides access to various endpoints for interacting with the XT platform: [JavaScript SDK](https://www.npmjs.com/package/xt-open-api)
+  This JavaScript SDK provides access to various endpoints for interacting with the XTRUST platform: [JavaScript SDK](https://www.npmjs.com/package/xt-open-api)

   #### Customer service

-  Get support in our telegram group: [XT API Support Group](https://t.me/XT_api)<br />
+  Get support in our telegram group: [XTRUST API Support Group](https://t.me/XT_api)<br />
   If you have any questions, please consult online customer service

 ---